jvanasco/pyramid_sqlassist/README.md

 # Miscellaneous info

-Because Pyramid will lazily create the request database interaction object it is very lightweight.
+Because Pyramid will lazily create the request database interaction object, it is very lightweight.
 On initialization, the container will register a cleanup routine via `add_finished_callback`.

 The `DbSessionsContainer` exposes some methods: